-- Disable the Auto-mipmap and Auto-tile in the render settings while you are modifying textures.
+- Disable Auto-mipmap and Auto-tile options while you are modifying textures.
 With this option, you will not have any preprocess before each render.

 Used texture files are locked after a render has been started (even if it is not an IPR session) and they cannot be written by another application such as Photoshop, for example.
 The typical message that is shown is:

 This issue only exists on the Windows platform.
-MacOS users should be unaffected.
+Linux and MacOS should be unaffected.

 With no TX files if you have the Auto-mipmap or Auto-tile options enabled by default, a pre-process of the texture will be performed and the texture is saved in the texture cache.
 The drawback of this is that on Windows, textures will be locked after the first render.
 Use this command to flush the texture cache in case you need to modify a texture while you are rendering.